Vikrant4549/WeatherApp/README.md

 # WeatherApp
 Created this weather app using Flask framework
-Get your API key at openweathermaps by creating and account.